Meet An Adoptable Dog

-Fence Needed: Yes - leashes scare Marty "Care Bear" (our nickname for him is Care Bear.
+Must have fenced in yard: Yes - leashes scare Marty "Care Bear" (our nickname for him is Care Bear).
 He would be happier with his own yard to romp and play in.

 Care Bear needs a quiet home with very few changes or visitors.
 He is smart and sensitive to his environment.
 He will need patience communicating his needs to you.
 He was potty trained in his home and could go outside in a fenced yard with no leash.
 He will walk on a leash, but they scare him and he prefers to be home instead.
 He will bark at you if you do not give him time to adjust to the change (going outside/inside).

 Bear could be an only dog with a patient human or he could have calm, stable doggie companions.
 The big thing for Bear is no change.
 Bear likes treats and responds well to treats before a change; transitions/change is difficult for him.
 The types of changes that are seem to be focused on someone coming in or out of the house.
 In his current foster home, change is constant and he's getting used to it.
 With the right understanding owner, he would be great.
 We know this boy deserves to have a special person to help him and we hope we can find the right person and home for him!